Stephen-I/Stephen-I.github.io/README.md

 | Power BI | Cleaning, testing, and analyzing the data             |
 | SQL      | Visualizing the data via interactive dashboards       |
 | Github   | Hosting the project documentation and version control |

+# Development

+Get the data
+Explore the data in Excel
+Load the data into SQL Server
+Clean the data with SQL
+Test the data with SQL
+Visualize the data in Power BI